Human organ trafficking in Egypt: Cultural and religious reasons

 Due to the Egyptian culture dated back to the Pharaohs and mummification, patients in need of organs tend to resist accepting organs from the deceased.
 Many patients hesitate to ask for organs from a close friend or family for the fear of disruption of family ties and living with guilt.
 They are more open to accepting organs from a stranger who would take money in return.
 The dichotomy between religious and medical perspectives is another push factor for buying organs from living vendors.
 The moment the soul leaves the body generates disagreement, whether it leaves the body when the patient is considered brain-dead or biologically dead.
 Egypt is among the few Muslim countries that has not agreed upon the concept of brain-death as the diagnosis of death and thus it is defined as the failure of all organs, leading to the increasing demand for organs procured from living donors.

-Additionally, the misinformation in the media lead by prominent figures has exacerbated the discourse in societal beliefs about organ donation.
+Additionally, the misinformation in the media led by prominent figures has exacerbated the discourse in societal beliefs about organ donation.
 Muslim jurist and celebrity Muhammad Metwalli al-Sha’rawi has been persistent in his belief that Muslims do not have the right to intervene with God's will.
 He says, “Our bodies belong to God only, so it’s not yours to give.”
 This is a simplified representation of Islamic religious scriptures and has generated rapid popularity amongst traditional Muslim communities.